Beckingham One-Name Study

 Emigration took a lot of Great Hidden families to places far and wide, and there are now Beckinghams in New South Wales and Western Australia; various states on the USA and Canada.

 Many of the Beckinghams lived at Tilehurst near Reading in the 18th and 19th centuries from where there was a migration to Brentford in Middlesex where they became BECKENHAMS.
-(See my thoughts on the name change on the Beckingham name page)There is a downloadable pdf file here showing the first generations of this pedigree plus a new gedcom.
+(See my thoughts on the name change on the Beckingham name page).There is a downloadable pdf file here showing several generations of this pedigree plus a new gedcom.

 Please contact me via the email link on the left for further information or if you think you may be linked.